asranasinghe/city_crime/README.md

 Dallas PD only provides aggregate NIBRS data for 2023.
 Similar to San Antonio, row-level NIBRS data would presumably need to be downloaded and filtered from nationwide NIBRS.
 Due to storage limitations this cannot be done.

+### Jacksonville, FL

+Jacksonville Sheriff's Office does not provide data aggregates.
+Row-level UCR and NIBRS data would presumably need to be downloaded and filtered from nationwide NIBRS.
+Due to storage limitations this cannot be done.

+### Austin, TX

+ADP switch to NIBRS reporting beginning in January 2021.
+Row-level NIBRS Group A Offense Crime data can be downloaded [here](https://datahub.austintexas.gov/widgets/i7fg-wrk5?mobile_redirect=true).